-Project No:STMC-17-02-11-10Funding Source:State FundsAmount:\$34,269.00Description:The Tulsa Police Department, utilizing officers certified in motorcycle operation and working in an overtime capacity, will conduct a motorcycle safety program for the purpose of educating motorcycle riders in the safe operation of motorcycles and the risk of impaired riding.
+Project No: STMC-17-02-11-10 Funding Source: State Funds Amount: \$34,269.00 the safe operation of motorcycles and the risk of impaired riding.
 Grant funds will also be utilized to maintain equipment, including the purchase of one additional training motorcycle.
 The program will also promote public awareness through use of public service announcements and other outreach programs to enhance driver awareness of motorcyclists, such as the "Share the Road" safety messages developed using model language.